 Anna Firth is a Vancouver-based visual artist.
 She primarily works with traditional animation methods to create media installations & gifs.
 Anna’s frenetic hand-drawn animations explore the historical and contemporary relationships between animation and loops, labour, and the sensation of being stuck.
-She recently graduated from Emily Carr University’s MFA program and previously attended The Evergreen State College in Olympia, Washington.
+She graduated from Emily Carr University’s MFA program and previously attended The Evergreen State College in Olympia, Washington.

 Alia Hijaab is a Vancouver-based visual artist and animator.
 She is of mixed Syrian/American heritage and has spent most of her life living in the Middle East.
 Alia moved to Canada to pursue her art education and obtained her BMA in Animation from Emily Carr University of Art + Design and he uses her experiences as an immigrant in her practice.
 Alia is a storyteller at heart and her work explores issues of her Syrian identity, immigration, loss, social justice, and examining what it means to be an Arab woman in a contemporary context.